eh190/dotfiles/README.md

 - Plugins will install automatically once zsh opened.
 - It is a minimal config, with aliases, and some helper functions for installing plugins and sourcing files.
 - Important commands worth noting are:

-  - <tab> to autocomplete an option when typing
+  - 'tab' to autocomplete an option when typing
-  - <shift><tab> to view all possible options in current dir
+  - 'shift + tab' to view all possible options in current dir

+- If (when) you install Rust, it will place a `.zshenv` file with the cargo PATH inside the zsh dir of the dotfiles.
+This leads to some interesting behaviour where commands like `cargo` work but are also `not found`.
+To fix this, I've found just removing the `.zshenv` from dotfiles, and placing it in the HOME dir.
+Running `where cargo` for example, will now give you the correct path.

 ## VIM